The Phillip Law Postdoctoral Award

 The successful candidate will receive an award certificate and a prize of $3000.

 The Phillip Law Postdoctoral Lecture:

-Please note that the Society does not pay travel expenses to Melbourne for the purpose of filming.
+Please note that the Society does not pay travel expenses to Melbourne for the purpose of filming or presenting the lecture.

 Chief Executive Officer, The Royal Society of Victoria, 8 La Trobe Street, Melbourne 3000 Telephone: (03) 9663 5259.
 Email: [email protected] .

 Agriculture, Biochemistry, Botany, Cell Biology, Ecology, Forestry, Zoology, and related areas of non-human biological science.